Peacemaker (1990) Review

 Frequently dismissed as a low-budget knockoff of the Dolph Lundgren film Dark Angel AKA I Come in Peace, Peacemaker was, according to writer/director Kevin Tenney (Witchboard, Night of the Demons) written much earlier but failed to sell due to similarities to The Terminator.
 I have trouble believing companies wouldn’t want a good script to cash in on that franchise’s success.
 I can however believe that further delays were caused by its similarities to The Hidden which was considerably less successful.

 Our story begins with a spacecraft crashing into the ocean off the California coast.
-At the same time, in an apartment across town, Yates (Robert Forster, Grave Intentions, London Has Fallen) wakes up and looks at the very large gun on his nightstand.
+At the same time, in an apartment across town, Yates (Robert Forster, Grave Intentions, Night Vision) wakes up and looks at the very large gun on his nightstand.

 He’s not the only one looking at big guns, Townsend (Lance Edwards, A Woman, Her Men, and Her Futon, Wayne’s World 2), the pilot of the spacecraft, is trying to steal a shotgun from a police car while the driver is in a donut shop.
 This sets off a chase and series of fights that pits him against cops and criminals alike before he ends up in the morgue with twenty or so bullet wounds.
 Wounds that mysteriously heal allowing him to escape with the coroner, Dori (Hilary Shepard, Radioactive Dreams, The 40-Year-Old Virgin), as a hostage.